CholeskyQR with Randomization and Pivoting for Tall Matrices (CQRRPT): Algorithm benchmarking

 Experiments in this section are only concerned with algorithm speed.
 We measure speed in terms of either an algorithm's canonical flop rate or wall clock time.
 The former metric is obtained by dividing the \code{GEQRF} flop count for a given matrix size (see \cite{LAWN41:1994}) by the wall clock time required by a particular run of the algorithm.
 This metric helps in understanding how well different algorithms utilize the capabilities of a given machine.

-The test matrices were generated with \RandBLAS{}, by sampling each entry iid from the standard normal distribution.
+The test matrices were generated with \RandBLAS, by sampling each entry iid from the standard normal distribution.
 While these test matrices would not be suitable for assessing pivot quality, they are perfectly appropriate for speed benchmarks.
-All of our tests used double-precision arithmetic, all code was compiled with the -O3 flag, and we use \code{OMP\_NUM\_THREADS} = $48$ unless otherwise stated.
-While using the maximum number of available threads may not always be the optimal approach to achieve peak algorithm performance, we advocate for harnessing all available computational resources.
-Algorithm engineering intricacies such as thread tuning are highly dependent on the specific hardware and fall beyond the scope of this paper.

-We ran the experiments on a machine with two Intel Xeon Gold 6248R processors; detailed configurations are listed in \cref{table:processor_config}. \FloatBarrier
+All of our tests used double-precision arithmetic, all code was compiled with the -O3 flag, and we use \code{OMP\_NUM\_THREADS} = $48$ unless otherwise stated; MKL uses the same number of threads.
+We ran the experiments on a single node in UT Knoxville's ISAAC-NG \href{https://oit.utk.edu/hpsc/isaac-open-enclave-new-kpb/system-overview-cluster-at-kpb/}{cluster}, equipped with two Intel Xeon Gold 6248R processors.
+Detailed machine specifications appear in \cref{table:processor_config}. \FloatBarrier

 \FloatBarrier